10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 Reviews: G2: 4.6/5 | Capterra: 4.7/5

 Overview: JobTread is a project management platform for contractors that includes estimating features.
-It’s been gaining popularity with residential and light commercial contractors who want a tool that handles both estimating and job management.
-The estimating features aren’t as deep as dedicated platforms, but they’re solid enough for most residential work.
+It has been gaining popularity with residential and light commercial contractors who want a tool that handles both estimating and job management.
+The estimating features are not as deep as dedicated platforms, but they are solid enough for most residential work.

 Key Estimating Features: